resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 # Launch your own instance

-Get students to walk through the creation of an instance.
+Get students to walk through the creation of an instance, following in Anna's footsteps.